frappe/erpnext/docs/docs.user.website.md

 Unless you are a web designer yourself.

-Would not it be nice if there was a way to update your product catalog on your site automatically from your ERP?
+Wouldn't it be nice if there was a way to update your product catalog on your site automatically from your ERP?

-We thought exactly the same and hence built a small Website Development app right inside or ERPNext!
+We thought exactly the same and hence built a small Website Development app right inside ERPNext!
 Using ERPNext’s Website module, you can

 1. Create Web Pages
 1. Write a Blog